bugravirgomercury/solassitude/TRIVIA.md

 - Am I doing this right?
 - And there's developing the lore, composing the soundtrack, designing the *world* inside game, and somehow manage to do some digital art (aka *procedurally generate a metric ton of equations and vertices my way out*).
 Plotting the *art* like a *mathematical expression*.
 One of the core tenets of this game is procedural generation by the way, cause I suck at digital art.
 It looks like I'll complete my lifetime before this game :'D
 - "Do everything by oneself, trying to prove oneself worthy...
 Say hello to your comrades in the moratorium..."
 Looks like a nice passage to add to the game.
+- Prepare the channels for downloading the game easily when finished.
+The game's code and everything will always be open source, give people means to support the game at the final stages of development.
+Let this be a fully open source indie game from the start.